 - Don’t forget blogs.

 Blogs are social media too.
 Blogging puts your website on steroids.
-Even if you don’t have your own blog, you can comment on other people’s blogs and gain visibility.
+Even if you don’t have your own blog, you can comment on other people’s blogs, with your website link, and gain visibility.
 (Here’s why I blog.)

 Where to Learn More